danbz/aesthetic-programming/7-VocableCode/Readme.md

 3. The text fades over time
 4. The text are various in size
 5. Some of the content of the text are overlapped but at least there are more than 10 different text.
-6. For each new batch of text that appears on a screen, you can hear a human voice that speaks one of the text.
+6. For each new batch of the text showing on a screen, one can hear a human-like voice that speaks one of the text.
 7. It seems there is a max limit of text appear on the screen for each new batch.
 8. ...

-[insert the flow chart here perhaps]

-### 2. Textuality
+## 2. Textuality
-The artwork Vocable Code uses a specific font and a range of text-related syntax:
+The artwork *Vocable Code* uses a specific font and a range of text-related syntax:

 <img src="ch7_1.png" width="450">

 *Sketch 1: Snippets of Vocable Code on Textuality*

-#### 2.1 Typography
+### 2.1 Typography

 `loadFont` supports opentype font style (.otf and .ttf) and it returns a PFont object through `withPride` in the above sketch 1.